AI video tutorial maker for instant training videos

 Export options include MP4 video files, SRT/VTT captions, SCORM packages, and LTI-ready exports.
 HeyGen integrates with common LMS platforms and supports bulk uploads for large course catalogues.

-Use the video translator to translate scripts, regenerate voiceovers in target languages, and produce synchronised subtitles.
-HeyGen adjusts timing and lip-sync where applicable so localised lessons feel native.
+Use the video translator to translate scripts, regenerate voiceovers in target languages, and produce synchronized subtitles.
+HeyGen adjusts timing and lip-sync where applicable so localized lessons feel native.

 Yes.
 Upload a brand kit with logos, fonts, and colour palettes.
 HeyGen applies these automatically and supports templates and locked elements to keep lesson visuals and messaging consistent.